Reactive Attachment Disorder

 Because of the possible role of this belief in promoting child abuse, it is most disturbing to see among characteristics attributed to children diagnosed with AD the supposed inability to feel pain (while being overly sensitive to light touch).

-A discussion of AD and RAD is included in the 2006 Report on Attachment Therapy by the American Professional Society on the Abuse of Children.
+A discussion of AD and RAD is included in the 2006 Report on Attachment Therapy by the American Professional Society on the Abuse of Children (APSAC).
 The task force that authored this report remarked on the tendency to over-diagnosis a “rare” condition such as RAD, plus the problem of the highly inclusive lists of AD criteria:

 Clearly, these lists of nonspecific problems extend far beyond the diagnostic criteria for RAD and beyond attachment relationship problems in general.
 These types of lists are so nonspecific that high rates of false-positive diagnoses are virtually certain.
 Posting these types of lists on Web sites that also serve as marketing tools may lead many parents or others to conclude inaccurately that their children have attachment disorders.